silence-laboratories/silent-shard-dkls23-ll/wrapper/wasm-ll/README.md

 Methods `.handleMessages()` consumes passed in messages.
 This means that caller have to call `.free()` methods only to deallocate objects as part of error handling.

+## Error handling

+session.handleMessages() may throw an error.
+It is impossitle to recover from the error.
+It is impossible to continue execition of a protocol.

+In most cases err.message only could help to debug an application.

+One special case MUST be handled.

+SignSession.handleMessages() could throw an error AbortProtocolAndBanParty.
+In this case, the error object has property "banParty", the value is in range [0 .. threshold-1].
+Zero is valid party ID!